 What Does the System Reserved Partition Do?

-- The Boot Manager and Boot Configuration Data : When your computer boots, the Windows Boot Manager starts up and reads the boot data from the Boot Configuration Data (BCD) Store.
-Your computer boots the boot loader off the System Reserved partition, and it boots Windows from your system drive.
+- The Boot Manager and Boot Configuration Data: When your computer starts, the Windows Boot Manager reads the boot data from the Boot Configuration Data (BCD) Store.
+Your computer starts the boot loader off of the System Reserved partition, which in turn starts Windows from your system drive.

 - The startup files used for BitLocker Drive Encryption: If you ever decide to encrypt your hard drive with BitLocker drive encryption, the System Reserved partition contains the necessary files for starting your computer.
-Your computer boots the unencrypted System Reserved partition, and it will decrypt the main encrypted drive and boot the encrypted Windows system.
+Your computer boots the unencrypted System Reserved partition, and then decrypts the main encrypted drive and starts the encrypted Windows system.

 The System Reserved partition is essential if you want to use BitLocker drive encryption, which can’t function otherwise.
 Important boot files are also stored here by default, although you could store them on the main Windows partition if you preferred.

 When Windows Creates the System Reserved Partition

 The System Reserved partition consumes 100 MB of space on Windows 7, 350 MB of space on Windows 8, and 500 MB of space on Windows 10.
 The partition is typically created during the Windows installation process, just before the installer allocates space for the main system partition.